jonwancodes/COVID19-Data-Exploration/BigQueryCode.md

---This dataset was obtained on March 7th, 2023 from the Coronavirus (COVID-19) Vaccinations
+## This dataset was obtained on March 7th, 2023 from the Coronavirus (COVID-19) Vaccinations

 ```sql
 SELECT *